dougeby/IntuneDocs/intune/app-configuration-policies-overview.md

 >
 > You will only see apps from [Managed Google Play store](https://play.google.com/work), not the [Google Play store](https://play.google.com/store/apps), when using Managed Devices as the Enrollment Type for Android devices.
 Managed Google Play Store, which you may also know as Android for Work (AfW) and Android Enterprise, are the apps in the Work Profile that contain the app versions that support app configuration.

-You can assign an app configuration policy to a group of users and devices by using a combination of [include and exclude assignments](apps-inc-exl-assignments.md).
+You can assign an app configuration policy to a group of end-users and devices by using a combination of [include and exclude assignments](apps-inc-exl-assignments.md).
 Once you add an app configuration policy, you can set the assignments for the app configuration policy.
-When you set the assignments for the policy, you can choose to include and exclude the [groups](groups-add.md) of users for which the policy applies.
+When you set the assignments for the policy, you can choose to include and exclude the [groups](groups-add.md) of end-users for which the policy applies.
 When you choose to include one or more groups, you can choose to select specific groups to include or select built-in groups.
 Built-in groups include **All Users**, **All Devices**, and **All Users + All Devices**.

 You have two options to use app configuration policies with Intune:
 - **Managed devices** - The device is managed by Intune as the mobile device management (MDM) provider.
 The app must be designed to support the app configuration.